 Development of supportive relationships, meaningful interactions and cooperation among students, and between students and staff, are known to be linked to positive outcomes (Kandiko & Mawer, 2013; Chickering & Gamson, 1987).
 ‘Social engagement takes place in the social sphere of the institution, including social spaces, clubs and societies, the students’ union, in student accommodation and through shared living arrangements’ (Thomas, 2012 p.
 14).
 Early formal and informal staff-student, and student-student contact is a factor in supporting social integration.
 “Relationships between staff and students and peers promote and enable student engagement” (Thomas, 2012, pg 8).
 Additionally, whilst working effectively with others and learning collaboratively can be a powerful facilitator of engagement (Wentzel, 2009), interactions with diverse peers have been shown to have particularly positive personal and social outcomes (Villalpando, 2002; Chang, Denson, Saenz & Misa, 2006).

-Contact with staff has been shown to have a positive impact on student levels of engagement and feelings of self-efficacy (Pike et al, 2010; Yorke & Thomas, 2003; Leese, 2010).
-The personal tutor, academic advisor or online learning tutor can be significant in ensuring the integration of students, as can academic librarians and learning support staff.
+Contact with staff has also been shown to have a positive impact on student levels of engagement and their feelings of self-efficacy (Pike et al, 2010; Yorke & Thomas, 2003; Leese, 2010).
+The academic advisor or online learning tutor can be significant in ensuring the integration of students, as can academic librarians and learning support staff.
 Both the number and nature of student-staff interactions is important.
-Contact with staff is especially effective when it responds to individual student needs and when it takes place outside the classroom (Chickering & Reisser, 1993).

 The course team is ideally placed to ensure that new students are given opportunities to fully socially integrate onto their course.
-Social integration is best sustained through supportive, interactive teaching and learning methods that proactively focus on students and staff working with one another in an academic environment.
-A learning environment that prioritises supportive teaching approaches that scaffold relationships between each student and their teachers and peers, fostering social connections and providing, for example, opportunities for small group discussion, collaborative and active learning, and interactive activities that help to reduce barriers created by large group anonymity, can support social integration of students (Pickford, 2016).
+A learning environment that prioritises supportive teaching approaches, scaffolded relationships between each student and their teachers and peers and foster social connections, can support social integration of students (Pickford, 2016).

 There are a number of case studies from Leeds Beckett staff available here showing the activities they have used to support students to socially integrate into their course and university.